libremente/libremente.github.io/about.md

 # About me
-I am a PhD candidate, passionate about disruptive technologies and their applications in the real world.
+I am a PhD candidate, passionate about disruptive technologies and their application in the real world.
 I am particularly fond on learning technologies as you may get from the posts.

 As a developer, I am maintaining a set of side projects